Spacelift Intent»

 3. Attach AWS integration»

-- Choose an AWS region for tests
+- Select an AWS region to use.

 4. Provision AWS resources (S3, EC2)»